Stelian Popescu: Biography

+Popescu died on March 8, 1954, in Madrid, Spain.

 Before the war, his influence had become so great that his hometown was renamed "Stelian Popescu" by the Liberal government.
 Regarding this naming, Marta Breaban wrote the following in her journal: “It was called Stelian Popescu because the director of the Universe newspaper at that time was born in this commune, his father being a priest here.
 In his native village, Stelian Popescu built the church, school, town hall and dispensary.
 The church was painted by the painter Norocea who followed the design of Curtea de Argeș.”

 Popescu had a house in Bucharest, on Dionisie Lupu street (today Tudor Arghezi) no. 10 bis, built in 1911, that was built according to the design of architect Paul Smarandescu.

 Popescu also had a villa in Balchik, built in 1936 by the architect Henrieta Delavrancea-Gibory.
 The villa was demolished in 2009, because it was inclined due to the settlement of the land, and on that land a hotel was built.

-In 1933 Eustațiu Stoenescu painted the portrait of Popescu.
+In 1933 Eustațiu Stoenescu painted a portrait of Popescu.

 The Student House of Culture in Bucharest, on Calea Plevnei, was built by public subscription of Popescu, who donated it to the University, on November 18, 1937, with the same destination that it has today.

+On 8 May 1995, after the fall of Communism, 10 of the sentences pronounced during the Post-World War II Romanian war crime trials were overturned by the Supreme Court of Justice.
+They were part of the 14 war criminals convicted in the "Journalists' trial" of 1945.
+Attorney General Vasile Manea Drăgulin presented the convictions decided upon in 1945 as illegal, believing the interpretation of the evidence to have been “retroactive, truncated, and tendentious”, therefore amounting to a “conviction decision, whose content is a synthesis of vehement criticism of their activity, to which we forcefully ascribed the character of war crimes”.
+Stelian Popescu was among the 10 who were rehabilitated.